TrainWeb.org Facebook Page

 Map: Ba 42 F 4 Topographic Maps

-When Interstate 95 arrived here around 1980, CSX realigned its Claremont Branch connection to share the Mount Clare Yard road entrance from Bernard Drive at left.
-Westbound trains from Camden Station and Locust Point can enter the yard, approaching the camera, then reverse to exit it via the Claremont Branch.
+When Interstate 95 arrived here around 1980, B&O realigned its Claremont Branch connection to share the Mount Clare Yard road entrance from Bernard Drive at left.
+Westbound trains from Camden Station and Locust Point can enter the yard, approach the camera, then reverse to exit it via the Claremont Branch.

-The realignment left room for a wye that would do away with the need to reverse.
-It would permit direct access between Camden and what is now Amtrak's Northeast Corridor, which is where this tour is headed.
-That wye is being considered as part of the Penn-Camden Connector.
+The realignment left room for a PC Connector wye that will do away with the need to reverse.
+It will permit direct access between Camden Station and what is now Amtrak's Northeast Corridor, which is where this tour is headed.

 Ease: A View: S